evansm7/lmp/README.md

 It's ideal for embedding into, er, embedded things: it's about 3KB of code in a Cortex-M4 project, for instance.

+Add a sound track (hahaha SWIDT) for your demos, games, etc. on your ARM Cortex-M board in one easy step!

 ## Usage